About the client

 We achieved great results together

-Since 2014, we have gone through three rounds of testing, each triggered by new releases of connected car applications.
+Since 2014, we have gone through three rounds of car penetration testing, each triggered by new releases of connected car applications.
 The findings of these security tests have helped our client strengthen their connected car solutions in terms of safety, security, and privacy.

 We helped our client